Abedalkareem/simple_widget/README.md

 ## Getting Started

-Please check the docs folder.
+Please check the doc folder.

 ## How does it work?